Soft washing roofs

 Watch this short (0:30) video to see what Benz Lightning Cleanze does to white lichen

-Gently power wash the roof – using a low pressure setting if you have a variable pressure washer.
+Gently power (aka pressure or jet) wash the roof – using a low pressure setting if you have a variable pressure washer.
 And/or use a fan jet and keep the nozzle some distance from the surface if your power washer does not have a variable pressure control.

 Do not use high pressure because this can damage the surface of the roof tiles and significantly reduce their life expectancy.